 Delicious homemade Petit Beurre Biscuits with Chocolate (Petit Écolier).
 As a child visiting my family in France and Switzerland, I always loved snacking on Petit Beurre biscuits, especially those made by the French brand, Lu, and especially the ones which came with a bar of chocolate on top, called Petit écolier.

-A quick and easy marinade for Roast Rack of Lamb with Lemon and Garlic which takes just a few minutes, perfect for busy weeknights and entertaining.
+A quick and easy marinade for Roast Lamb Racks with Lemon and Garlic which takes just a few minutes, perfect for busy weeknights and entertaining.
 The lamb is first cooked on the stove and finished off in the oven for perfectly cooked and tender meat.
 As an Australian, lamb features a lot on our menu at home and I particularly love cooking with lamb racks.
-You don’t have to do too much
+You don’t have to do too much to

 Get dinner on the table in 30 minutes with this Easy Sweet and Sour Chicken.
 A fresh and healthy version with less calories, but tastes amazing with a homemade sweet and sour sauce.
 No need for Chinese takeaway anymore!
 Recently, my son’s kindergarten teacher asked me if I cooked sweet and sour chicken at home.
 At first blush, I thought she was asking me (you know, the only Asian mother at a very traditional

 A classic recipe for Cheese Soufflé with step-by-step photos.
 Instructions for large and individual soufflés.
 Making soufflé is easier than you think!
 This post has been prepared in collaboration with Kenwood Swiss AG, but the content and opinions are my own.
 My husband’s great-aunt, whom we call Marraine, is a spritely 93 years old who still loves to cook and bake for the family.
 At the top of her list is a Cheese